What is biomass energy?

 3. Highly efficient

-Biomass boilers are incredibly efficient heating systems and, when correctly installed and maintained, can have an efficiency of around 80-90%, similar to gas and oil boilers.
+A biomass boiler is an incredibly efficient boiler for heating systems and, when correctly installed and maintained, can have an efficiency of around 80-90%, similar to gas and oil boilers.
+They also have a better climate impact given that biomass boilers produce less greenhouse gases i.e. less negative emissions.

 4. Lower costs per kWh

-One of the most obvious advantages of implementing a biomass boiler is the potential reduction in fuel costs.
+Aside from the positive climate impact, one of the most obvious advantages of implementing a biomass boiler is the potential reduction in fuel costs.
 Due to the ability to be able to use a wide variety of materials as a biomass energy source, prices for the fuel itself can be much lower.
-The most common biomass energy source is wood, in the form of waste wood, pellets or wood chips, and straw & miscanthus.
+The largest source of biomass energy source is wood, in the form of wood waste, pellets or wood chips, and straw & miscanthus.
+Other sources of biomass energy include forest residues, food waste, agricultural residues, food crops, and municipal wastes.

 5. Greater control over your business heating costs